afujimoto/MIVcall/README.md

 **bam file**; Sorted bam (index file for bam (.bai) is required.)

-**microsatellite region file**; List of microsatellite (tab-separated text or .gz file).
+**microsatellite region file**; List of microsatellite (tab-separated text file).
 Microsatellite region files are provided in the MS_list directory.
 User defined microsatellite lists can be used.

 \<chr\> \<start\> \<end\> \<repeat unit of microsatellite\>
 chr1    822365  822369  G